furrtek/SiliconRE/Konami/054539/README.md

 Channel data in 00~FF is stored in two 128-byte odd/even RAM blocks with full read/write access.
 Several addresses are used for internal storage of channel state and values.
 Access slots are tightly interleaved (1/4) so there's no CPU access delay.
 The current internal RAM access address comes from a lookup table stored in ROM A, which is read in a linear way during a 384-cycle (32 * 12) period.

-Samplerate:
-Racing Force TOPCK = 18MHz
-Soccer Superstars = 18.43200MHz
+Soccer Superstars, Metamorphic Force CLK = 18.43200MHz Output rate = CLK / 384 = 48kHz

-ROMA: 384 * 7 bits
+ROMA: 384 * 7 bits, data dumped from chip
-ROMB: 192 * 16 bits
+ROMB: 192 * 16 bits, data dumped from chip

 MULA: 8 * 16 = 24 LSB
 MULB: 16 * 16 = 16 MSB